 About the SSRL

-The Social Sciences Research Laboratories (SSRL) is a unique and leading network of eight research laboratories made possible by the combined support of the Canada Foundation for Innovation, the Government of Saskatchewan, and the University of Saskatchewan, including many of its colleges, schools and administrative units.
-As a research support unit, the SSRL assists faculty, staff and students undertaking research in the social sciences by providing access to specialized research infrastructure (computers, software and equipment) and research space (specific and multi-purpose), and providing access to research supports in the form of specialists with backgrounds and training in specific social science research methodologies (quantitative research; qualitative research; experimental research; surveys; GIS and cartography; social network analysis; among many others).
+The Social Sciences Research Laboratories (SSRL) is a unique and leading network of 10 research laboratories made possible by the combined support of the Canada Foundation for Innovation, the Government of Saskatchewan, and the University of Saskatchewan, including many of its colleges, schools and administrative units.
+As a research support unit, the SSRL assists faculty, staff, students and community-based organizations undertaking research in the social sciences by providing access to specialized research infrastructure (computers, equipment and software) and research space (specific and multi-purpose), and providing access to research supports in the form of specialists with backgrounds and training in specific social science research methodologies (quantitative research; qualitative research; mixed methods research; survey research; experimental research; GIS and cartography; social network analysis; computational research; among many others).